-Networking is more essential than ever in your internship and job search to help clarify and define career interests in a variety of fields while making valuable connections.
+Connecting with Trojan alumni and industry professionals can clarify and define career interests in a variety of fields while making valuable connections.
 Being part of the USC community means you are already part of an amazing global network!
 We encourage you to take advantage of all the networking resources available to you including:

 Demystifying Networking Videos

-Watch these “Demystifying Networking” videos for a quick overview on how to start networking:
+Watch these videos for a quick overview on how to start the process:

 Networking Strategy Step-by-Step Guide

-1. Start with who you know: classmates, friends, family, community members
+1. Start with who you know: classmates, friends, family, and community members

 2. Find new connections through USC, social media platforms, and professional associations.